Welcome to my blog! I started this blog in 2009 for a local parenting newsletter, Santa Cruz Parent. As my life has changed, so has my blog.

-To find more of my writing, you can find me regularly in Growing Up in Santa Cruz, on this blog, and in a variety of gifted education and homeschooling publications.
+To find more of my writing, you can find me regularly in Growing Up in Santa Cruz, in the Santa Cruz Parent Newsletter, on this blog, and in a variety of gifted education and homeschooling publications.
 From 2009 through 2012, I wrote as the Gifted Children Examiner.
 I also write for various print publications.
-My first book, From School to Homeschool: Should You Homeschool Your Gifted Child?, was released by Great Potential Press, fall 2012.

 If you would like to receive notices of updates to this blog and other writing, please do one of the following:

 - “like” Suki Wessling, Writer on Facebook, where I publish links to all my writing